leftlogic/fullfrontal2012/phase3/BROWSER-TODO.md

 Based on very quickly put together IE stylesheet with a min-width of 960px

-- Images have black border that should £ symbol in buy tickets button and sponsor logos
 - "HTML5, beyond markup" heading overflows too much
 - map is too wide causing info columns to be too narrow wrapping plans names awkwardly
 - Buy Tickets pullout appears with left edge centered insead of center centered